ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 Finally, the Helper completes the aggregate initialize request as usual, deriving the VDAF verification key for the task as described in
 {{vdaf-verify-key}}.

-During the process, if Helper's report share does not present a `task_prov` extension type, Helper SHOULD abort the aggregate request with "invalidMessage".
+During Helper aggregate initialization, if Helper's report share does not present a `taskprov` extension type, Helper MUST abort the aggregate request with "invalidMessage".

 # Collector Behavior